DmanDJs1/Credit_Risk_Analysis/README.md

 ![image](https://github.com/DmanDJs1/Credit_Risk_Analysis/blob/main/Pictures/Balanced%20Random%20Forest%20Classifier5.PNG?raw=true)

-    - We see an increase in the precision but the sensitivity is still very low for high risk credits.
+    - We see an a very good increase in the precision but the sensitivity is still very low for high risk credits.

 6. Easy Ensemble AdaBoost Classifier